-MCT oil and coconut oil have some similarities and are both welcome in a healthy diet, but they are not created equal.
+What are the benefits of MCT oil powder that outweigh other alternatives?
+MCT oil powder and coconut oil have some similarities and are both welcome in a healthy diet, but they are not created equal.
 While you can often use coconut oil and MCT oil interchangeably in recipes, it doesn’t mean they provide the same benefits.

 Below we’ll clear up significant differences between MCT oil vs coconut oil and how you can get the most out of each.